-In the main, the differences between the entities proposed costs for 2010/11 and the Authority's arise from:
+In the main, the differences between the entities initially proposed costs for 2010/11 and the Authority's arise from:

-- (a) bulk water costs the Authority has different estimates of bulk water costs due to the Authority's revised demand volumes the same bulk water prices have been assumed; - (b) other distribution and retail operating costs the Authority has derived alternative estimates for some costs and includes efficiency targets; - (c) tax the Authority's approach reflects recent advice relating to the treatment of tax under the Local Government Tax Equivalents (2010) which indicates that less tax is payable than expected by the entities; - (d) return on capital the Authority has adopted a weighted average cost of capital (WACC) of 9.35%, compared to the 9.2% for QUU and 9.88% submitted by Allconnex and Unitywater, and this is applied to a smaller capital base arising from the Authority's estimates of prudent and efficient capital expenditure.
+- (a) bulk water costs the Authority has different estimates of bulk water costs due to the Authority's revised demand volumes the same bulk water prices have been assumed; - (b) other distribution and retail operating costs the Authority has derived alternative estimates for some costs and includes efficiency targets; - (c) tax the Authority's approach reflects recent advice relating to the treatment of tax under the Local Government Tax Equivalents (2010) and an efficient level of debt funding; - (d) return on capital the Authority has adopted a WACC of 9.35%, compared to the 9.2% used by QUU and 9.88% used by Allconnex and Unitywater.
+It is applied to a smaller capital base arising from the Authority's estimates of prudent and efficient capital expenditure.
 It should be noted that the actual returns on capital achieved by Allconnex and Unitywater are below their WACC as they have set prices which do not recover their full costs; and - (e) return of capital the Authority has lower cost estimates consistent with its estimates of prudent and efficient capital expenditure.